 Many churches throughout the world use a Bible reading schedule called a "lectionary."
 It's just a fancy word meaning "selected readings."
-Posts like this reflect on the readings for an upcoming Sunday or other Church holiday, as found in the three-year lectionary.
+Posts like this reflect on the readings for an upcoming Sunday or other Church holiday, as found in the historic one-year lectionary.

 If this brief meditation was helpful to you, I hope you will check out the other materials on our website at www.WittenbergCoMo.com and consider supporting us.